 Potatoes

-Potatoes contain a toxic compound that is poisonous to hamsters.
-It is a less commonly known fact that potatoes produce compounds called glycoalkaloids.
-These have shown to be toxic to both man and animals.
-All parts of the plant contain Solanine, the leaves, and stems contain naturally high levels of glycoalkaloids.
-The tubers when exposed to light will begin to turn green and increase Glycoalkaloids production.
-This green is produced from Chlorophyll: Chlorophyll is harmless, but is an indication that Solanine levels are greater than normal.
-Only cooking at high temperatures will destroy most of these toxins, and render them harmless, this is the reason raw potatoes should never be fed to a hamster.
+It is a less commonly known fact that potatoes produce a natural compound called glycoalkaloids, and this is a toxic compound poisonous to hamsters.
+These have shown to be toxic to both humans and animals.
+All parts of the plant contain Solanine, but the leaves and stems contain naturally higher levels of glycoalkaloids than the tubers do.
+However, when the tubers (potatoes) are exposed to light they begin to turn green and this increases the Glycoalkaloid production.
+This green color is produced from Chlorophyll: Chlorophyll is the green pigment in plants that gives them the green color; although it is harmless it is an indication that the Solanine levels are greater than normal, and for that reason raw potatoes should never be fed to a hamster.
+Only cooking at high temperatures will destroy most of these toxins and render them harmless.

 potatoes

-Glycoalkaloids are more concentrated in the green area of the potatoes and just under the skin.
-Greened potatoes are often higher in Solanine than those not green.
-The bitter taste associated with greened potatoes is caused by the Solanine.
+Glycoalkaloids become more concentrated in the green area of the potatoes and just under the skin.
+Greened potatoes are often higher in Solanine than those that are not.
+The bitter taste associated with green potatoes is caused by the Solanine.

-Once cooked, the potatoes can safely be fed to hamsters.
+Once the potatoes have been cooked they can safely be fed to hamsters.

-Symptoms: of solanine toxicity in humans.
-Hypothermia, paralysis, shock, slowed breathing rate, dilated pupils, stomach or abdominal pain, vomiting, and diarrhea.
+Symptoms: of solanine toxicity are, Hypothermia, paralysis, shock, slowed breathing rate, dilated pupils, stomach or abdominal pain, vomiting, and diarrhea.

 Copyright Hammysworld 2008 ©